tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

   <img src="/wp-content/uploads/blogs/DataMgmt//xmlimport_3.gif" alt="" title="" width="628" height="123" />
 </div>

 This seems to run pretty well.
-I’d like to hear performance improvements on my T-SQL if anyone has some of course.
+I'd like to hear performance improvements on my T-SQL if anyone has some of course.
 I wrote this without looking at my original coding but I think it was pretty close minus all the extra steps to handle errors and such.

 Wrapping this all up in a procedure that we can call would look like this